dotnet/docs-aspire/docs/database/includes/postgresql-app-host.md

 // After adding all resources, run the app...
 ```

 The init bind mount relies on the host machine's filesystem to initialize the PostgreSQL server database with the containers _init_ folder.
 This folder is used for initialization, running any executable shell scripts or _.sql_ command files after the _postgres-data_ folder is created.
-The init bind mount is mounted at the `C:\PostgreSQL\Data` on Windows (or `/PostgreSQL/Data` on Unix) path on the host machine in the PostgreSQL server container.
+The init bind mount is mounted at the `C:\PostgreSQL\Init` on Windows (or `/PostgreSQL/Init` on Unix) path on the host machine in the PostgreSQL server container.

 ### Add PostgreSQL server resource with parameters